appium/appium/SPONSORS.md

 * *Coming Soon!*

-## Platinum Sponsors
+## Strategic Partners

-We are very grateful for the financial support of our exclusive Platinum Sponsors, who contribute a significant ongoing investment of funds to help the project attract and reward contributors!
+We are very grateful for the financial and marketing support of our exclusive Strategic Partners, who contribute a significant ongoing investment of funds to help the project attract and reward contributors!

 * *Coming Soon!*